Home - Blog

 Before you learn about soldering, It’s important to understand how integrated circuits (IC) work and which is the most effective method of mounting them on your PCB.

-Nevertheless, in this guide, we will explain what a PLCC package is and what makes it different from other SMDs.
+Nevertheless, this guide will explain what a PLCC package is and what makes it different from other SMDs.
 From this, you will be able to see how it can be beneficial for you to use.

 What are PLCCs?